asaskiap/Ballet_Company_App/client/README.md

 - create user size preference overview ✅
 - comments for announcements ✅
 - add pointe shoe model name to user model, user preferences and preload in order form✅
+- finish adding pointe shoe makers ✅

 # TO DO

-- finish adding pointe shoe makers
+- set env variable for adminpin & redeploy
-- password change and/ or reset function
+- password change ✅ and/ or reset function
 - pagination for announcements